Hiking in Taipei

 Image credit: @cynthialee_0317

-We found one trail here that’ll take you through Jinmianshan Peak in approximately 1.5 hours, taking you through various viewpoints overlooking the city and surrounding nature, and a small lake park.
+We found a trail featured by a blogger that’ll take you through Jinmianshan Peak in approximately 1.5 hours, taking you through various viewpoints overlooking the city and a small lake park.

 Hike difficulty: Easy